Integration with Next.js

 - Create app/api/[[...slugs]]/route.ts

-- Export Elysia.fetch name of HTTP methods you want to use
+- Export Elysia.fetch with the name of the HTTP methods you want to use

 import { Elysia, t } from 'elysia'